PennLINC/xcpEngine/docs/modules/cbf.rst

 ``cbf_lambda``
 ^^^^^^^^^^^^^^
-The lambda is the blood-brain partition coefficient that scals the signal intentisty of tissues to that of blood.
+The lambda is the blood-brain partition coefficient that scales the signal intentisty of the tissues to that of the blood.
 The common or standard value is ƛ=0.90 ml/g.::

   #